bmw-software-engineering/trlc/documentation/dev_setup.md

 ## Setup

-* You need a suitable version of Python3 (3.8, 3.9, 3.10, or
+* You need a suitable version of Python3 (3.8 <= Python3 <= 3.12).
+You
-  3.11).
-The reason we do not support 3.12 or later (for the dev setup) is the dependency on CVC5.
-Users could use 3.12; but they won't be able to use the CVC5 API.
+  can install this from your package manager.
+On Debian the package is called `python3`.

 * You also need an executable `cvc5` binary on your PATH.
 Download the appropriate version from